Cannon and Ball: Later years

 In the later years of their career, they continued to find success as a comic duo in theatre and pantomime, along with numerous cameo appearances on TV.
-In late 2005, they appeared in the British reality TV series I'm a Celebrity...Get Me Out of Here!.
+In late 2005, they appeared in the British reality TV series I'm a Celebrity...Get Me Out of Here!, presented by Ant & Dec.

 They admitted that, during their hey-day of huge popularity in the 1980s, they were barely on speaking terms and would avoid each other completely when not on stage or rehearsing.
-These tensions—which lasted for 3 years - were later resolved and the two became very close once again.
+These tensions, which lasted for three years, were later resolved and the two became very close once again.